 Heating Applications: Steam offers heat transfer coefficients that are very high.
 The heat-content is also very high.
 Steam dries faster than air above the inversion point.
 Use one of these generators.

 Antimicrobial Application: Dry high quality low-oxygen steam is a known antimicrobial agent without any organic residue.
 The canning and bottling industry uses a considerable amount of steam.
+Use for aseptic processing.
 The productivity increase with the availability of MightySteam(TM) – high temperature, dry and instant is remarkable particularly for soil remediation uses.
-For learning tutorials please click here.
-Use HGA-S, HGA-M or MightySteam.
+Please click for steam anti-microbioal tutorials and published studies.